eivindgl/DHS-SNP-cmp/README.md

 Maybe it makes more sense to only look at very common MAFs (%5+).
 Rationale is that GWAS studies can usually only pick these up.

+Perhaps also restrict analysis to the EUR subset (because this is the source of the immunochip)

 ## Extract common SNPs in GWAS disease associated regions.
 See extract\_SNPs.py script.
 Generates SNP frequency list for each region.
 This is again merged to a common bed file of SNPs.